developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxXMLManager/index.md

 * Try until error, then Skip to Catch
 * Catch error, Execute remainder

-Let us create a tutorial and configure the XML processing mode on your Symbol Android device using Mx [XML Manager](/emdk-for-android/7-4/mx/mx/xml) feature.
+Let us create a tutorial and configure the XML processing mode on your Symbol Android device using MX [XML Manager](/emdk-for-android/7-4/mx/mx/xml) feature.

 ## Creating The Project